anitaposch/learn-bitcoin/manuscript/810-earn-bitcoin.md

 ## Gaming
 * [Thndr Games](https://thndr.games/games) win bitcoin prizes while playing
-* [Zebedee](https://zebedee.io/) with the ZEBEDEE Wallet you can play games with bitcoin, send payments inside messaging apps, collect donations on your livestream and a lot more
+* [Zebedee](https://zebedee.io/) with the ZEBEDEE Wallet you can play games with bitcoin, send payments inside messaging apps, collect donations on your live stream and a lot more
 * [Bitcoin Bounty Hunt](https://bitcoinbountyhunt.com/) a shooter game, where you can earn satoshis
 * [Satoshis Games](https://satoshis.games/) gaming platforms and an NFT marketplace for artists